Frequently Asked Questions about GAPC Certification

-- Some additional questions aligned with new standards for 2018.
+- Some additional questions aligned with new standards.

 - Required worker interviews for all those who hire any non-family labor.

-- Growers receive the questions ahead of time, a detailed report and score after the audit, and, if there are any areas of non-compliance, a chance for most of them to be fixed within four weeks.
+- Growers receive the questions ahead of time, a detailed report and score after the audit, and, if there are any areas of non-compliance, a chance for most of them to be fixed within 30 days.

 The GAPC Certification Program has the support of many tobacco companies who want U.S. tobacco growers to be recognized for not only the quality of their tobacco but their compliance efforts on their operation.
 Growers should talk to their individual companies about how specifically their company may be supporting the program.

 If you are interested in applying for the GAPC Certification Program you can apply online at www.gapconnections.com.
 Sign in using your Grower ID and password.
 Go to Certification and Apply on the Grower Dashboard.
-If you would like a paper application and did not pick one up at the GAP Training you attended, please call the GAPC Connections’ office at 865.622.4606.
+If you would like a paper application, please call the GAPC Connections office at 865.622.4606.
 Please note that paper applications are $50 more than completing an application online.